 Northwestern Steakhouse, 304 16th Street NW in Mason City, Iowa

 Every town needs a classic deli.
 In Mason City, that’s Pete’s Kitchen.
-In a lot of ways, this local sub shop reminds me of one of my Des Moines favorites, Hagar’s Manhattan Deli.
+In a lot of ways, this local sub shop reminds me of one of my Des Moines favorites, Hansen’s Manhattan Deli.
 Not only does Pete’s offer sandwiches, but they also have some truly outstanding gyros.
 During my visit, I opted for a classic gyro with an order of their homemade baklava for dessert.

 Pete’s Kitchen, 629 6th Street SW in Mason City, Iowa